-The draft PMP (attachment 3) drafted by ICF reflect the existing Preserve Management Plans of the row and field crop preserves in the Delta Zone for economy of scale for species under the SJMSCP.
-Currently, there are some enhancements planned to the landscape but any additional future enhancements planned on the property not displayed in Table 1 would be brought back as a supplemental PMP in the future to be completed in cooperation with the land owner.
-The land owners display very good stewardship practices and there are very little invasive species within the fields on premises.
+The draft PMP (attachment 3), prepared by ICF, reflects the existing Preserve Management Plans for agricultural land preserves in the Delta Zone for economy of scale on long term monitoring activities.
+There are no extensive enhancements planned to the landscape.
+However, any additional future enhancements not displayed in Table 1 would be brought back as a supplemental PMP in cooperation with the land owner.
+The land owners display very good stewardship practices and there are very few invasive species within the fields on premises.